alexbirkett/ever-flourish-remote-control-plug/README.md

 * Button 3 Off

-This sqeuence was repeated on 'channels' (A though D).
+This sqeuence was repeated on all 'channels' (A though D).

 The recording was made using the EverFlourish.grc flowgraph on GNU Radio 3.7.1 using a USRP N210.
 The same flowgraph can playback the recording.